 - 6.5.3.2.
 The Team Race circle must be surrounded by a fence 2,5 m high according to Sporting Code Volume ABR B.10.1.
 It should be placed as close to the track as possible but the radius to the circle centre shall not be less than 24 m. - 6.5.3.3.
 In case of a permanent installation, checks must be made for any rust or corrosion (especially near the sea) reducing its strength. - 6.5.3.4.
-At three evenly spread places there shall be T-marks showing the flight heights of 2 m, 3 m & 6 m. - 6.5.3.5.
-The fence shall have separate entrance and exit areas to allow a smooth flow of entrants at the end and beginning of each race. - 6.5.3.6.
+Wire fences 2 to 2,5 m height and 2 to 2.5 m wide must be provided to protect all staff who have to be inside the circle during races.
+These fences may also be used by pitmen and team managers.
+The judges must also be provided with a similar safety fence.
+The specification of the fence should match Sporting Code ABR B.10.1. - 6.5.3.5 At three evenly spread places there shall be T-marks showing the flight heights of 2 m, 3 m & 6 m. - 6.5.3.6.
+The fence shall have separate entrance and exit areas to allow a smooth flow of entrants at the end and beginning of each race. - 6.5.3.7.
 Just outside the entrance there shall be a line control square at least 4 m x 18 m, fenced off with a low fence or rope.
 In this square, the line length 15,92 m shall be marked by two marks firmly fixed to the ground.
-The marks should preferably be of the edge type, and the edges not wider than 2 mm. - 6.5.3.7.
+The marks should preferably be of the edge type, and the edges not wider than 2 mm. - 6.5.3.8.
 In the square there should be signs showing where to keep the handles and where to keep the model aircraft.
-As motor running is allowed in the square while a race is running, the model aircraft should be kept away from the Panel of Judges. - 6.5.3.8.
+As motor running is allowed in the square while a race is running, the model aircraft should be kept away from the Panel of Judges.

+- 6.5.3.9.
 The Panel of Judges is preferably placed on a raised floor about 2 m above the ground just outside the safety fence.
 There shall be a 6 m high tower for one official checking high flying model aircraft.
-The Panel of Judges must be placed close together having the sun behind their backs. - 6.5.3.9.
+The Panel of Judges must be placed close together having the sun behind their backs. - 6.5.3.10.
 At the track there shall also be three lap-counting displays, big enough to be clearly seen from the track, and three sets of warning indicators.
 There shall be a fourth set of lights in the colours of the three teams to display the fourth (disqualification) warning.